Mind Wandering and Reading Comprehension in Upper Elementary Students

 Description of Student Responsibilities:

 Research assistants will assist with data collection.
-Previous experience with coding in Python, Matlab, or similar is not required, but is appreciated.
+Previous experience with video games not required.
 The specific tasks involved may vary based on individual student interest.
 Research assistants will be required to attend a weekly RA meeting.

 CBT for Youth with Autism and Emotional/Behavioral Needs in Community Care Settings (CYAN)